MobileToolkit/Glover/README.md

 // TODO

-## Processing large amount of CoreData changes & maintaining UI responsiveness
+## Processing large amounts of CoreData changes & maintaining UI responsiveness

 // TODO: info about using background worker contexts for processing large amounts of data